-SECTION 8.
-This act shall not be construed to limit the power or authority of any department, board or commission of the commonwealth or of any political subdivision thereof or any public authority except where expressly provided otherwise herein; provided, however, that in, under or bordering Boston Harbor there shall be no acquisition of land by any such public agency or instrumentality other than the acquiring agency without the approval of the acquiring agency, and no public land on or bordering said area may be sold, leased or used as a dump or refuse disposal area, and no sand, gravel or soil may be removed therefrom or deposited thereon, and no structure may be built thereon, without the approval of the acquiring agency.
+SECTION S. This act shall not be construed to limit the power or authority of any department, board or commission of the commonwealth or of any political subdivision thereof or any public authority except where expressly provided otherwise herein; provided, however, that in, under or bordering Boston Harbor there shall be no acquisition of land by any such public agency or instrumentality other than the acquiring agency without the approval of the acquiring agency, and no public land on or bordering said area may be sold, leased or used as a dump or refuse disposal area, and no sand, gravel or soil may be removed therefrom or deposited therson, and no structure may be built thereon, without the approval of the acquiring agency.

-SECTION 9.
-For the purposes of this act, Boston Harbor shall be detined as that portion of the body of water shown on chart 246, 32d ed., Feb.
-26, 1968, "Boston Harbor", U. S. Coast and Geodetic Survey, which lies to the west of a line beginning at the tower on Allerton Hill in the town of Hull, thence running to the castern most point on Outer Brewster island, thence running to the Graves lighthouse, and which lies to the south of a line beginning at the Graves lighthouse, thence running to the most northwesterly point of Deer island, thence running to the most northerly point of Spectacle island, thence running to the monument on the northeasterly shore at Fort Independence, Castle island in the South Boston district of the city of Boston.
+Sections 9.
+For the purposes of this act, Boston Harbor shall be defined as that portion of the body of water shown on chart 246, 32d ed., Feb.
+26, 1968, "Boston Harbor", U.S. Coast and Geodetic Survey, which lies to the west of a line beginning at the tower on Allerton Hill in the town of Hull, thence running to the Carves lighthouse, and which lies to the south of a line beginning at the Graves lighthouse, and which lies to the south of a line beginning at the Graves lighthouse, thence running to the most northwesterly point of Deer island, thence running to the most northerly point of Spectacle island, thence running to the moment on the northeasterly shore at Fort Independence, Castle island in the South Boston district of the city of Boston.